dmytrokiparys/PerfectKiparysikBot/README.md

 - Shows the alerts map.
 - Yes, it would be cool to add up-to-date information on turning off the electricity here.
   But, let's be honest, "up-to-date" information is nowhere to be found now.
+- Also user can check saved information about himself and delete it if necessary.